DamienFruleux/ZCU111-Doc/1-AXI_DMA.md

 ### Independent Clock

-Be sure to choose this option to be able to read and write in the FIFO with 2 different frequencies
+Be sure to choose this option to be able to read and write in the FIFO with 2 different frequencies.

+### Continuous transfert

+Thanks to this FIFO, which acts as a buffer, we also have the possibility of making continuous transfers.

+In fact, if the memory depth is sufficient, it is possible to launch a DMA transfer and before all the data is transferred to the AXI4-Stream side, it is possible to restart a DMA transfer and so on.

+In this way, the data is transferred continuously over time, without any "gaps" in the signal.